keeferrourke/la-capitaine-icon-theme/README.md

 For best integration with your distro/desktop environment, please run `./configure` and follow the prompts.

+#### Use a dark GTK+ theme?
+La Capitaine doesn't ship with two distinct variants, because I wanted to keep the size of this project to a minimum.

+You'll need to run the configuration script to tell La Capitaine to update its directory structure to use the dark variant.

 ### License
 La Capitaine is a fork of the El General icon theme for the GNOME desktop with significant changes.
 El General is in turn a fork of the Numix-circle icon theme.